Case 1. Successful elimination of PTSD type 1 ( ‘PTSD’ as per ICD 11) by EMDR fifty five years after the causal event:

 The case of the old age pensioner with PTSD type 1 who had been in the 1950-53 Korean War.

-He complained that since leaving the Army he had never been free from anxiousness, had never slept well, had constant nightmares about anything at all, constantly on edge, recurrent headaches, difficulties in concentrating and being always grumpy.
+He complained that since leaving the Army he had never been free from anxiousness, had never slept well, had constant nightmares about anything at all, constantly on edge, recurrent headaches, difficulties in concentrating and being always grumpy and jumpy.
 He was otherwise fit physically, despite his age.
 He had never been out of casual work for long – either on his own tiny bit of land, or helping out part time on the farms around.
 His wife had said that the General Practitioner was happy to refer him, though somewhat sceptical as to why they wanted to attend.

 On being asked if anything had gone wrong for him in the war he replied that he had not been near any action and had not been wounded.
 His wife confirmed that he was perfectly fine before joining up and going to Korea, but not at all fine since he returned home.
 They had sought help on many occasions but told that it was just his ‘nerves’ that had given out and were keeping him awake at night.
 His wife would not give up trying to get help for him because she felt that something had happened to him in Korea, but she didn’t know what.

-He was then eager to talk more ‘…just about every day from then till now I get quick flashes of that dark back end of the jeep coming down on me…it was fairly dark despite the headlights of the other jeep that had just appeared to help…so the back end of the jeep above me was like a big black shadow… but I knew perfectly well what it was and when it started falling towards me I knew exactly what was going to happen to me… I keep getting pictures of it flashing back every day or so…seeing it coming down onto me and I get the same terrified feeling I got at the moment I saw it coming down…that same miserable flashing back thought going through my mind’s still there…I was twenty one….I’d survived the war by being out of the fighting…I wasn’t a hero or anything like that …there I was about to die in some bloody silly jeep accident one dark night… just before I’m due to go back home. ..when the flashback comes it’s always as though it’s happening all over again….I don’t dream that picture…the nightmares I get are of all sorts of stupid scary situations where I’m about to die and things are out of control…it’s like that jeep accident happened just yesterday…my poor wife…I don’t know how she has put up with it all these fifty odd years…we have hardly any social life … I like it when we keep to ourselves…’.
+He was then eager to talk more ‘…just about every day from then till now I get quick flashes of that dark back end of the jeep coming down on me…it was fairly dark despite the headlights of the other jeep that had just appeared to help…so the back end of the jeep above me was like a big black shadow… but I knew perfectly well what it was and when it started falling towards me I knew exactly what was going to happen to me… now, I keep getting pictures of it coming down on me flashing back every day or so…seeing it I get the that same terrified feeling I got at the moment I saw it coming down…that same miserable flashing back thought going through my mind’s still there…I was twenty one….I’d survived the war by being out of the fighting…I wasn’t a hero or anything like that …there I was about to die in some bloody silly jeep accident one dark night… just before I’m due to go back home. ..when the flashback comes it’s always exactly as though it’s happening all over again….I don’t dream that picture…the nightmares I get are of all sorts of stupid scary situations where I’m about to die and things are out of control…but it’s like that jeep accident happened just yesterday…my poor wife…I don’t know how she has put up with it all these fifty odd years…we have hardly any social life … I like it when we keep to ourselves…’.

 At eight weeks his wife had returned and resumed EMDR.
-They both said that all had changed.
+By phone, they both said that all had changed.
 He couldn’t get any bit of the picture back any more.
 He felt very much better than ever he could remember.
 He was sleeping like a baby, better than ever, and having no nightmares.
 His wife said ‘…it’s nice to have my husband back after fifty or so years… ‘.

-Keeping in touch by telephone for a year, all remained well.
+Occasionally keeping in touch by telephone for a year, all remained well.